 Easing difficult symptoms towards a stronger health or even full recovery, in my mind, can be a challenging journey where we often don’t even know if we’ll ever reach our desired destination.

 One of the unexpected challenges of my journey to recovery, and what I see with the patients I work so much of the time, is the lack of understanding and prejudice associated with these types of symptoms.
 Some medics and practitioners would tell me that my condition was so severe that I would never recover.
 Some would say that it was all in my mind.
 Some would promise a miraculous recovery.
 Some would blame me for not trying hard enough when something didn’t work.
 Challenging those practices, educating medics, practitioners, colleagues and loved ones alike is an important and demanding mission that we embrace.

-I was ill with M.E. and Fibromyalgia for six years.
+I was ill with M.E. and Fibromyalgia for more than six years.
 For the first year I was pretty much housebound, needing extensive care and support.
-For most of the six years of being ill I had to make use of scooters, wheelchairs, walking sticks and all sorts of aids to help me function and improve.
+For most of my years of being ill I had to make use of scooters, wheelchairs, walking sticks and all sorts of aids to help me function and improve.

-I have now been well for a good few years and over the last five years have dedicated my resources and focus on working with people who are experiencing CFS/ME and related symptoms in collaboration with the Optimum Health Clinic in London.
-With over 3000 clinical hours under my belt and having supported hundreds of patients, I’m acutely aware of the need for this type of support and how important it is that it is easily accessible and available.
+I have now been well for years and have dedicated my resources and focus on working with people who are experiencing CFS/ME, Fibromyalgia and related symptoms in collaboration with the Optimum Health Clinic in London.
+With over 5000 clinical hours under my belt and having supported hundreds of patients, I’m acutely aware of the need for this type of support and how important it is that it is easily accessible and available.

 You are the Captain of your Ship.
 Choose your crew well, they will help you reach your destination.